 In this second of a four-part article series, we speak to an experienced Colorado Springs dentist about dental implants, what they are, how they work and what patients can expect from getting them.

 Welcome to the second installment of this four-part article series in which we speak to an experienced dental implant dentist in Colorado Springs about the virtues of this cutting-edge teeth replacement technology.
 Previously, in Part 1, it was explained what dental implants are, how it is they become non-removable once surgically placed and what kind of cases they can be used to treat.

 We concluded Part 1 with the revelation that today’s dental implant procedures have become far more cost effective than those of yesteryear.
 Before we delve deeper into that issue, however, let’s take a look at how dental implants compare with alternative teeth replacement technologies.

-Many Colorado Springs residents and those across the country are understandably concerned about cost.
+Many dental patients are understandably concerned about cost.
 When it comes to replacing missing teeth, what options can you provide patients with and which are the cheapest?

 What are traditional bridges?

 A traditional bridge is really just a device – usually made of porcelain and other composite materials – that is used to replace one or more missing teeth.
 It makes use of the neighboring healthy teeth for support and provides the patient with an aesthetic and functional replacement crown's.

 To be fair, bridges can provide patients with perfectly good outcomes and they do tend to cost less than dental implants, which is why many people opt for them instead.
 The problem with traditional bridges is that they only replace the crowns of the teeth and not the roots.
 This can cause the underlying bone to atrophy over time, which results in a drop in the bone level.
 Infection can then become a problem because food and other debris can become trapped underneath the bridge.